peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits given as an arbitrary-precision integer.
-A value of 1 doubles this value, a value of 2 multiplies it by 4; a value of 3, by 8; a value of 4, by 16; and so on.
+A value of 1 doubles this value, a value of 2 multiplies it by 4; a value of 3, by 8; a value of 4, by 16; and in general, a value of N, by 2^N, where N is 1 or greater.

 **Parameters:**